memeowteam/Notebook/README.md

 UART is asynchronous and USART is synchronous, their name said about it \
 In UART there are some definitions that must be the same on devices:
-* Baudrate: tranceive data rate
+* Baudrate: transceive data rate
 * Start bit
 * Stop bit
 * Data frame length: it can be 5, 6, 7 or 8 (even 9 when don't use parity bit)